Movies

 This item was originally a screen matched high quality Pyro model without lighting associated with the Red One fictional leader of the Red Squadron of the final space battle.
 Additional wing stripes were applied for the use of the Red Three pilot but is was not screen used in that later configuration.
 It is kept in superb condition including its solid foam.

 For that first film the Hero was made in only 4 units for close up shootings.
 A Hero X-Wing Starfighter with servo controlled articulated wings and lights operated in turn with Red leaders One, Two and Five surfaced from the collection of the late Chinese American model designer Greg Jein, one of the best designers of miniatures for special effects.
-It will be sold by Heritage on October 15, 2023, lot 89464.
+It was sold for $ 3.14M by Heritage on October 15, 2023, lot 89464.

 Several 1:24 scale models were built in two varieties, Hero and Pyro.
 Some high quality examples had to match all details for the credibility of the effect.
 Colored wing markings identified the position within the squadron.
 Variants included the inclusion of lightings and of pyrotechnics.
 The Pyro model was flown on thin wires to achieve the shot.
 The explosion was not always destructive so that some Pyro models could be re-used.